costs-to-expect/api/README.md

 * Collections will return an array and a 200.
 * Items will return a single object and a 200.
-* Successful POST requests will return a single object and a 201.
+* Successful POST requests will return a single object and a 201, there are minor exceptions where we may return a 204.
 * Successful PATCH requests will return 204.
 * Successful DELETE requests will return a 204.
 * Non 2xx results will return an object with a message field and optionally a fields array.
 When we